 4. Start Your Own Business

 A desire for flexible work prompts many women start a business for the first time after having kids.
 If you have a specific trade, profession or skill that could be done as a business then this could be an option for you.
 Remember that small businesses generally don’t generate a profit straight away and take a lot of time and money in the initial few years.
-The Graduate Certificate in Business Administration is a great option for building skills in marketing, accounting, people management and more.
+The Graduate Certificate in Business Administration is a great option for building skills in marketing, accounting, people management and more, and can be used as a pathway into the Master of Business Administration..
 Study in these areas can be a great idea for anyone looking at starting a business and is highly transferable if you decide small business isn’t for you.

 If you’ve got a flair for the visual then design careers could be for you.
 Think anything from website design and graphic design through to interior design or landscape design.
 These types of creative roles can be super flexible for remote and contract work that many women want.